WSU-4110/GamePlan/README.md

 - Read about the project and its contributors

 ## Team Members
-- Amjad: Database and Full Stack Engineer
+- Amjad:
-- Quinn: GitHub Admin, Frontend Developement Engineer
+- Quinn: GitHub Admin
 - Yousef:
 - Bryan:
 - Aiden: